 I don't know why I took this picture.
 The coloring?
 Maybe I liked how the picture turned out?
 I don't know.

-I think I may've lied on which models Michael was drooling over after looking at this picture.
+I think I may've lied on which models M was drooling over after looking at this picture.
 I know it was a red guy and a white or maybe grey guy.
 So maybe it was the guy on the left here and another guy from somewhere else.
-I feel a little bad not knowing which of these Gundams Michael really likes.
-I'm sorry, my love!
+I feel a little bad not knowing which of these Gundams M really likes.
+I'm sorry!

 Outside the Gundam store was a display case with some Star Wars stuff.
 Look at General Grievous!
 He looks so cute!